lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 </div>

 <div class="lf-py">

+- The Python target does not yet implement methods.

 - On some platforms (Mac, in particular), if you generate code from within the Epoch IDE, the code will not run.
 It fails to find the needed libraries.
 As a workaround, please compile the code using the [command-line tool, lfc](/docs/handbook/command-line-tools).